Xuehua Xiang, PhD

 In my hat as a researcher and linguist, I'm very interested in how language organizes itself at various levels of usages and how social interactions play a role in such structuring.
 I'm also interested in exploring better ways of language documentation.
 My primary research areas are discourse processing, multimodal interaction analysis, and pragmatics.

-My recent projects are focused on three topics: 1) marketplace interactions as they adapt to the material and institutional contexts of economic activities, for example, how the gradual disappearance of wet markets and roadside markets, replaced by franchised, digital supermarkets, alters people's orientation to interactional norms; 2) the role of categorization and concept formation in human interaction and learning.
+My recent projects pursue two topics: 1) marketplace interactions as they adapt to the material and institutional contexts of economic activities, for example, how the gradual disappearance of wet markets and roadside markets, replaced by franchised, digital supermarkets, alters people's orientation to interactional norms; 2) the role of categorization and concept formation in human interaction and learning.

-I'm an avid language learner myself and a language teacher.
-I'm passionate about designing curriculum and materials to help students learn languages effectively and become confident, resourceful, independent learners.
+I'm also a curious language learner and a language teacher.
+I'm interested in designing curriculum and materials that are guided by and able to adapt to students' learning styles.
+I believe in learning to become confident, resourceful, independent learners.

 Strauss, Susan.
 Feiz, Parastou, & Xiang, Xuehua.
 (2018).
 Grammar, Meaning, and Concepts: A Discourse-Based Approach to English Grammar of English.
 Routledge.